Greece › Best Greek Islands

 Paros offers safe independence (teens can walk around Naoussa safely).
 Mykonos has the “cool factor” and shopping.
 Santorini has the volcano boat tour.
 Rhodes has a medieval castle that feels like a movie set.

 Crete is home to the Minoan Palace of Knossos.
-Rhodes has the best-preserved medieval city in Europe.
+Rhodes has one of Europe’s most impressive and best-preserved inhabited medieval old towns.
 Santorini has Akrotiri, the “Greek Pompeii.”

 Sifnos has the best-marked trail network (Sifnos Trails).
 Crete has the epic Samaria Gorge.
 Naxos has mountain-to-village paths.